1 IN 2

 You may experience some or all of the following side effects:

-• Nerve damage – the nerves needed for erections and the muscle that controls the flow of urine are both close to the prostate.
+• Nerve damage – the nerves needed for erections and the muscle that controls the flow of urine (sphincter) are both close to the prostate.
 It may be very difficult to avoid these during surgery, and any damage can cause problems with erections and bladder control.
 Sometimes the nerves will need to be removed to try to ensure all cancer is removed.

-• Loss of bladder control – you can expect to have some light dribbling or trouble controlling your bladder for some weeks to months, which can be managed by using continence pads.
+• Loss of bladder control – you can expect to have some light dribbling or trouble controlling your bladder (urinary incontinence or urinary leakage) for some weeks to months, which can be managed by using continence pads.
 Bladder control usually improves in a few weeks and will continue to improve for up to a year after the surgery.
 In the long term, some people will continue to have some light dribbling.
 Some people may consider having an operation to fix urinary incontinence.
 In rare cases, people have no control over their bladder.

 • Changes in penis size – you may notice that your penis gradually becomes a little shorter after surgery.
 Talk to your doctor about whether vacuum erection devices and prescription medicines may help.
+A change to the size of your penis can be difficult to deal with, see side effects for ways to get support.

 Your guide to best cancer care

 A lot can happen in a hurry when you’re diagnosed with cancer.
 The guide to best cancer care for prostate cancer can help you make sense of what should happen.
-It will help you with what questions to ask your health professionals to make sure you receive the best care at every step.

 Read the guide